9 of the Top Beaches in Miami For Every Type of Traveler

 7. For wannabe locals: Haulover Beach

 Located in Sunny Isles, Haulover Beach provides an opportunity to bump shoulders with mostly locals.
 This laid-back spot is unique, as it has the only naturist beach in the area.
-If you prefer covering up to clothing-optional, simply avoid the nudist part and enjoy the rest of the beach’s long stretch of sand.
+Though if you prefer covering up to clothing-optional, simply avoid the nudist part and enjoy the rest of the beach’s long stretch of sand.

 For example, the Haulover Sandbar attracts boats and party cruises, while the nearby islets make this another great Miami beach for snorkeling tours.
 Don’t hesitate to bring your furry companions, either—Haulover has a dedicated dog park, making it a popular dog-friendly beach in Miami.